Irania Macias Patterson (Co-Founder)

 She holds a BS in Industrial Engineering of the Pontificia Universidad Javeriana of Cali Colombia.
-Ana Lucia was selected for the statewide William C. Friday Fellowship for Human Relations (part of the Wildacres Leadership Initiative).
+Ana Lucia was selected for the statewide Diversity and Inclusion initiative William C. Friday Fellowship for Human Relations (part of the Wildacres Leadership Initiative) in 2008.

-Originally from Colombia, Ana Lucia moved to Charlotte, NC in 2000, where she met her husband Brad and together they’ve started a beautiful family with two children, Nicholas and Natalie Sofia.
+Originally from Colombia, Ana Lucia moved to Charlotte, NC in 2000, where she met her husband Brad and together they’ve started their bicultural family with two children, Nicholas and Natalie Sofia.